lainio/err2/README.md

 The `assert` package is meant to be used for *design-by-contract-* type of development where you set pre- and post-conditions for *all* of your functions, *including test functions*.
-These asserts are as fast as if-statements.
+These asserts are as fast as if-statements when not triggered.

 > [!IMPORTANT]
 > It works *both runtime and for tests.* And even better, same asserts work in